manatlan/htag/docs/runner.md

 ### tagClass:Tag|None = None

 It's the tag class you want to be served at "/" path.
-It's the class which will create the first instance when you run your app.
+It's the class which will be used to create the first instance when you run your app.

 A common pattern is :
 ```python